beanjs/beanjs-offical/content/beanio/inner/process.md

 * `stackEndAddress` : (on ARM) the address (that can be used with peek/poke/etc) of the END of the stack.
 The stack grows down, so unless you do a lot of recursion the bytes above this can be used.
+* `stackFree` : (on ARM) how many bytes of free execution stack are there at the point of execution.
 * `flash_start` : (on ARM) the address of the start of flash memory (usually `0x8000000`)
 * `flash_binary_end` : (on ARM) the address in flash memory of the end of